MLHale/EMIT-8250/swa/slides/lecture-TM/include/design-for-software-se.md

 # Data Flow Diagrams (DFD)

 ## DFDs are visual representations of .red[**data flows**] through .green[components of a software program.]
-- A programs execution can be abstracted as:
+- A program's execution can be abstracted as:
 Data Source &#8594; .red[Data Transformations] &#8594; Data Sink

 ???